naime-hossain/LaraBlog/readme.md

 ## About this application

-This application is created by Naime Hossain Bhuiyan.
-This is a s <br>
+This application is created by Naime Hossain Bhuiyan. <br>
 ##### Framework: Laravel 5.4
 ##### Language : PHP 5.7